Inexpensive lessons, free lifts, the opportunity to ski on the beginners slopes at the

 - (no lift pass) At the bottom of the telecabine is the Les Airelles hotel “Every time we go here, we say, “we should eat here more often”.
 Expect traditional local fare such as tartiflette, fondue, raclette etc. Or there are plenty of other restaurant options in the village.

-- (beginners lift pass) At the top of telecabine is the Oreade “Great coffee, big portions of self service food, sunny terrace and nice views too”.
-Or you can ski down to L’Anfionne opposite the Plien Soliel chair lift which serves amazing hot chocolate and other snack foods, worth a visit!
+- (beginners lift pass) At the top of telecabine is the Oreade “Great coffee, big portions of self-service food, sunny terrace and nice views too”.
+Blue run skier – You can ski down to L’Anfionne opposite the Plein Soliel chair lift which serves amazing hot chocolate and other snack foods, worth a visit!

 Goal for the week